The amazing Fender Twin Red Knob “The Twin” amplifier uses 11 valves to achieve its awesome sound.

 It was built between 1987 and 1994 and just to confuse everyone the early model up to 1989 had red knobs and the later models had black knobs.

-The 11 valves required for this amp are:
+Tubes for Fender amplifiers – the 11 valves required for this amp are:

 Over time your valves will lose their tone and their power.
 A brand new set of valves will get your amp sounding like new again.
 We always recommend JJ valves for this amplifier.
 This is because they guarantee you get awesome tone and long life and they don’t cost a fortune.